etmch5341/cloth-simulation/featurestoimplement.md

  - ~~Improve all cloth tests (should not blow up, improve wind test by having higher wind number)~~
  - ~~Move cam back for all, so can see the cloth directly~~
  - ~~Starting scene should not have cloth conflicting~~
- - Minecraft skybox (and maybe lighting) so not as dark
+ - ~~Minecraft skybox (and maybe lighting) so not as dark~~ lighting still bad and shaders still have the random patches of blue triangles

 ### Toggling
  - Toggle b/w different scenes and tests (ensure that they all work)